• Refine Search

 In 1874, Dr. James Johnson, the City of Milwaukee's first health officer, established the first chemistry and microscopy laboratory to inspect milk and water for potential sources of disease.
 An expanded bacteriological and chemistry laboratory was relocated to the Metropolitan Block in 1893, while City Hall was under construction.

 The laboratory's scope expanded further to include food safety, including an 1896 outbreak of 300-400 arsenic poisonings from bakers' flour.
-Also in 1896, the Health Department laboratory began daily analysis of the city's water.
-Scientists found the well water "contaminated to such an extent that it is unfit for drinking."
-Laboratorians also argued (rightly) that the 54 million gallons of raw sewage dumped into Lake Michigan each day contributed to the high typhoid fever rates in the city
+Also in 1896, the Milwaukee Health Department Laboratory (MHDL) began daily analysis of the city's water.
+Scientists found the well water, "contaminated to such an extent that it is unfit for drinking."
+Laboratorians also reported the 54 million gallons of raw sewage dumped into Lake Michigan each day contributed to the high typhoid fever rates in the city

-In the first half of the 20th Century, the Health Department, including the lab, was located on the 6th and part of the 8th floors of City Hall at 200 E. Wells Street. by 1927, functions included detection and diagnosis of leading contagious and infectious diseases like diphtheria, tuberculosis, typhoid fever, dysentery, scarlet fever, cerebrospinal meningitis, rabies, and venereal diseases.
-The laboratory also tested food, water, patent medicines and even natural gas to assure that it "was of constant and dependable heating value and as free as possible of compounds which, by combustion, produced substances deleterious to health."
+In the first half of the 20th Century, the Health Department, including the Laboratory, was located on the 6th and part of the 8th floors of City Hall at 200 E. Wells Street.
+By 1927, functions included detection and diagnosis of leading contagious and infectious diseases like diphtheria, tuberculosis, typhoid fever, dysentery, scarlet fever, cerebrospinal meningitis, rabies, and venereal diseases.
+MHDL also tested food, water, patent medicines, and even natural gas to ensure, "constant and dependable heating value, free as possible of compounds which, by combustion, produced substances deleterious to health."

 Combating sexually transmitted diseases is another important function--in peace and war.
-During the Korean War, the laboratory processed almost 100,000 specimens for syphilis annually for draft induction centers.
+During the Korean War, the laboratory processed almost 100,000 specimens of syphilis annually for draft induction centers.

 Public Health Laboratories Today

-Our new, state-of-the-art laboratory on the second floor of the Ziedler Municipal Building in 1999 provides equipment upgrades, meets federal laboratory safety guidelines, and incorporates design improvements for staff, equipment and computers.
+Expanding to the entire second floor of the Zeidler Municipal Building in 1999, MHD's state-of-the-art Laboratory provides equipment upgrades, meets federal laboratory safety guidelines, and incorporates design improvements for staff, equipment, and computers.

 • Environmental health and protection